 And there’s reason to be wary of the pessimism.
 After all, new technologies have almost always given rise to concerns about their damaging effects on humanity.
 Maryanne Wolf has shown that the human brain was never meant to read, but evolved alongside our growing use of signs and symbols.
 Maybe our brains will similarly adapt in some surprising way to digital reading, and our capacity for empathy will remain the same.

 If our coming experiment shows that screens do, in fact, decrease empathy, it needn’t serve as a warning against digital reading, but rather as the beginning of a conversation about how we can meet those challenges by adjusting reading strategies or even the structures of digital texts.
 If the study shows no difference between print and digital?
 Well, maybe things aren’t quite as dire as some scientific studies lead us to believe.

-FULL LIST OF REFERENCES(Studies marked with * are directly referenced in the text.)
+(Studies marked with * are directly referenced in the text.)

 Altmann U, Bohrn IC, Lubrich O, Menninghaus W, Jacobs AM (2012) The power of emotional valence-from cognitive to affective processes in reading.
 Frontiers in Human Neuroscience 6:192.

 Bal PM, Veltkamp M (2013) How does fiction reading influence empathy?
 An experimental investigation on the role of emotional transportation.
 PloS one 8:e55341.

 * Bergen L, Grimes T, Potter D (2005) How attention partitions itself during simultaneous message presentations.
 Human Communication Research 31:311-336.